huytrongnguyen/react-utils/README.md

 #### Handle when Ajax complete

-You can egister a handler to be called when Ajax requests complete (with an error):
+You can register a handler to be called when Ajax requests complete (with an error):

 ```javascript
 import { Xhr } from 'rc-lazy'